ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* reference_direction_field

-a look-up table column or None for external reference directions.
+A look-up table column or None for external reference directions.

 <a id="compolyx.ImportedModelingPly.rosette_selection_method"></a>